 When cocaine consumption in the U.S. and Europe came into fashion in the late 1970s and the early 1980s, and Colombia became one of the key countries for the production of coca, the FARC — now funded by the rapidly growing cocaine trade — was able to recruit and arm more fighters and changed its strategy.
 The organization even sent fighters to the Soviet Union for military training.

-In 1984, when Colombia’s government was led by former President Belisario Betacur, the FARC and the government held their first peace talks, the guerrillas agreed to a ceasefire and formed a political party called the Union Patriotica (U.P.).
+In 1984, when Colombia’s government was led by former President Belisario Betacur, the FARC and the government held their first peace talks, the guerrillas agreed to a ceasefire and formed a political party called the Patriotic Union (UP).

 The FARC, this time together with the ELN, M-19 and the EPL, took part in a second attempt to negotiate peace talks in 1990.
-While the government succeeded in demobilizing the M-19 and the EPL, the FARC and ELN rejected a peace deal after a military attack on its headquarters.
+While the government succeeded in demobilizing the M-19 and the EPL, the FARC rejected a peace deal after a military attack on its headquarters and also the ELN refused to demobilize.

 The failed peace talks led to a further intensifying of the FARC’s offensive.
 The guerrilla organization had grown to have between 7,000 and 10,000 armed fighters by the beginning of the 1990s and was able to deal heavy blows to the Colombian army, make massive territorial gains primarily in the south and east of the country, while killing and detaining large numbers of Colombian soldiers.

-In 1995, cattle ranchers, businessmen and politicians — concerned by the rapid territorial expansion of the FARC and the inability of the Colombian army to curb the guerrilla group’s growth — supported the creation of the Self-Defense Forces of Colombia, a paramilitary organization that, with the help of the army, and also funded by drug trafficking began a counter-insurgency offensive.
+In 1995, members of the military, cattle ranchers, businessmen and politicians — concerned by the rapid territorial expansion of the FARC and the inability of the Colombian army to curb the guerrilla group’s growth — supported the creation of the Self-Defense Forces of Colombia, a paramilitary organization that, with the help of the army, and also funded by drug trafficking began a counter-insurgency offensive.

 The paramilitary offensive, combined with increasing guerrilla violence, caused the Colombian conflict to further spiral out of control to the extent that the country was on the verge of being declared a failed state.